QingMounta/OpenScenario_to_SUMO_Linux_Converter/README.md

 3. Follow the instructions in the terminal window.

 4. The converted sumo simulation file is automatic opened, click "run" to start the simulation

+5. If use unity for visualization or/and interaction, "run" unity after start the SUMO simulation

-5. The generating results including the static map, settings of each participants, and the detailed trajectories of each participants are stored in the folder ./SUMOtest/outputfolder_xxx, xxx is the file name of .xosc file:
+6. The generating results including the static map, settings of each participants, and the detailed trajectories of each participants are stored in the folder ./SUMOtest/outputfolder_xxx, xxx is the file name of .xosc file:

   - `OpenSCENARIO_output.net.xml`: This file contains the static network data converted from the provided Opendrive file.